wandersick/tcrypt2go/README.md

 With this set of tools, anyone can turn any existing unsecured USB stick or hard disk into one that is more secure, as well as using it with ease and convenience.

-Requirements
-* Supported platforms: from Windows XP to 10 (stable); Mac OS X Snow Leopard or later (beta, TBA)
-* Supported TrueCrypt version: 7.1/7.1a
+For download and more information, see https://gallery.technet.microsoft.com/tCrypt2Go-and-vCrypt2Go-7cd92f42

-Looking for VeraCrypt? vCrypt2Go based on VeraCrypt is under works at https://github.com/wandersick/vcrypt2go/
+Looking for VeraCrypt? vCrypt2Go based on VeraCrypt is at https://github.com/wandersick/vcrypt2go/